mikebader/qretools/inst/schemas/survey-config-yaml-schema.md

     include_sets: array[str]   # List of names for rotation_sets to confirm
                                #    variables in rotation set are included
     exclude_variables: array[str] # List of variable IDs to exclude
+candidates_path: string        # Path to file or directory storing candidate
+                               #    question bank (defaults to "candidates")
 programmer_note: string         # Note to survey programmer
 note: string                    # Implementation notes
 ```